-The Peacock Butterfly, Inachis iois,
+Introduction to the Peacock Butterfly, Inachis io

 It is distributed throughout much of the British Isles and Europe where it can be found in a wide variety of habitats including open countryside, urban gardens and wooded glades.

 Although widespread the butterfly is normally only seen in small numbers.

 Both males and females are alike with a wingspan of about 55mm, the females being slightly larger than the males.